open-telemetry/opentelemetry-demo/docs/docker_deployment.md

 ## Run Docker Compose

-- Start the demo (It can take ~20min the first time the command is executed as all the images will be build):
+- Start the demo (it can take ~20min the first time the command is executed as all the images will be build):

 ```shell